 These points emerge fairly strongly from HIPC Ministers and PRSP coordinators reviews (Mkwezalamba, 2002), and even more from the analyses provided by high profile academic and civil society observers.
-Stewart and Wang can thus claim that 'PRSPs do not significantly empower poor countries' (2003:1), while Oxfam notes that 'despite opening some new space for dialogue ...
-PRSPs have been disappointing both in terms of process and content.'
-(2004:1).
-Even the World Bank Operations Evaluation Department's review of Bank's support to PRSPs through 2003 is very cautious in attributing a definitively positive impact to PRSPs observing that 'The initiative is relevant but its benefits vary' and that 'There is inherent tension in a

-Bank/IMF-driven initiative involving conditionality that is also meant to foster a country-driven process.'
-(2004: vi-vii)
+Stewart and Wang can thus claim that "PRSPs do not significantly empower poor countries" (2003:1), while Oxfam notes that "despite opening some new space for dialogue ...
+PRSPs have been disappointing both in terms of process and content" (2004:1).
+Even the World Bank Operations Evaluation Department's review of the World Bank's support to PRSPs through 2003 is very cautious in attributing a definitively positive impact to PRSPs observing that "The initiative is relevant but its benefits vary", and that "There is inherent tension in a Bank/IMF-driven initiative involving conditionality that is also meant to foster a country-driven process" (World Bank Operations Evaluation Department, 2004: vi-vii).

 The second wave of PRSPs is still pretty much at its beginning.
-Of about 70 countries which have embarked on the PRSP process, at the time of writing (May 2008) only 22 had developed a second Poverty Reduction Strategy Paper, while only 11 have developed their first PRSP after the landmark Joint World Bank/IMF 2005 PRS Review (World Bank/IMF, 2005) which was presented in September 2005.
+Of about 70 countries which have embarked on the PRSP process by 2008, only 22 had developed a second Poverty Reduction Strategy Paper, while only 11 have developed their first PRSP after the landmark Joint World Bank/IMF 2005 PRS Review (World Bank/IMF, 2005) which was presented in September 2005.
 However some trends can already be seen.
-As to whether these trends represent a shift from first generation PRSP efforts, it is probably fair to say that most views remain sceptical.
+As to whether these trends represent a shift from first generation PRSP efforts, it is fair to say that most views remain skeptical.

-The Overseas Development Institute (ODI, 2004), mentioning the decreasing role of the HIPC Initiative as a driver of the PRSP process and the shift from 'principled rhetoric' towards 'practical action', sees the passage from second to first generation PRSPs as an opportunity to institutional learning and gains obtained during the first phase of the PRSP initiative.
-But Bergamaschi (2007:2), looking at Mali concludes that 'Not much changed in policy process and content between the first and second generation PRSP', while an AFRODAD (2007) series of four country studies (Burkina Faso, Uganda, Tanzania and Mozambique) analyzing differences between first and second round PRSPs shows that, although some degree of change can be recognized largely due to the increased preparedness and competence of participating civil society actors, elements of continuity remain preponderant.
+Driscoll and Evans (2005) mention the decreasing role of the HIPC Initiative as a driver of the PRSP process and the shift from 'principled rhetoric' towards 'practical action', and see the passage from second to first generation PRSPs as an opportunity to build on institutional learning and gains obtained during the first phase of the PRSP initiative.
+But Bergamaschi (2007:2), looking at Mali concludes that "Not much changed in policy process and content between the first and second generation PRSP", while an AFRODAD (2007) series of four country studies (Burkina Faso, Uganda, Tanzania and Mozambique) analyzing differences between first and second round PRSPs shows that, although some degree of change can be recognized largely due to the increased preparedness and competence of participating civil society actors, elements of continuity remain preponderant.